Data Commentary: Sodium tripolyphosphate in food related queries and attention changes

 3. Supply chain upgrade

-Purchase low-phosphorus STPP (P₂O₅≤45%), sign environmental compliance agreements with suppliers, and avoid raw material risks.
+Purchase low-phosphorus STPP (P₂O₅≤45%), sign environmental compliance agreements with suppliers and avoid raw material risks.

 1. Biodegradable STPP: from laboratory to industrialization